99x/serverless-dynamodb-local/README.md

 new AWS.DynamoDB.DocumentClient({
     region: 'localhost',
     endpoint: 'http://localhost:8000',
-    accessKeyId: 'bogusaccesskeyid',  // needed if you don't have aws credentials at all in env
+    accessKeyId: 'DEFAULT_ACCESS_KEY',  // needed if you don't have aws credentials at all in env
-    secretAccessKey: 'bogussecretaccesskey' // needed if you don't have aws credentials at all in env })
+    secretAccessKey: 'DEFAULT_SECRET' // needed if you don't have aws credentials at all in env })
 ```
 e.g. for dynamodb document client sdk